Sixty-Two Percent Of Over-55s Are Overlooked For Promotion By Employers

 A recent study by the Office for National Statistics suggests that almost three-quarters of UK economic inactivity will be attributed to people between the ages of 50 and 64, raising concerns about an “older worker exodus” from the workplace.

-Over 50s are taking on casual work or side hustles to avoid the challenges of full-time instead of traditional work.
+Over 50s are taking on casual work or side hustles to avoid the challenges of full-time employment instead of traditional work.

 Robert Walters found that 45% of those over 50 are looking for part-time work outside their full-time job.